Meta (META)

 Big corporations like Meta are attractive to many investors in times of instability thanks to their fortress balance sheets that buffer pockets of soft demand.

-Meta is a profitable, well-capitalized company with $44.45 billion of cash and $28.83 billion of debt on its balance sheet.
-This $15.61 billion net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Meta has an eye-popping $81.59 billion of cash on its balance sheet (that’s no typo) compared to $58.74 billion of debt.
+This $22.85 billion net cash position is 1.3% of its market cap and shockingly larger than the value of most public companies, giving it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 14. Is Now The Time To Buy Meta?

-There are several reasons why we think Meta is a great business.
-To begin with, its revenue growth was solid over the last three years, and its growth over the next 12 months is expected to accelerate.
+There is a lot to like about Meta.
+To begin with, its revenue growth was impressive over the last three years, and its growth over the next 12 months is expected to accelerate.
 And while its projected EPS for the next year is lacking, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
 On top of that, Meta’s impressive EBITDA margins show it has a highly efficient business model.

-Meta’s EV/EBITDA ratio based on the next 12 months is 12.4x.
-Analyzing the consumer internet landscape today, Meta’s positive attributes shine bright.
+Meta’s EV/EBITDA ratio based on the next 12 months is 13.3x.
+Looking across the spectrum of consumer internet businesses, Meta’s fundamentals clearly illustrate it’s a special business.
 We like the stock at this price.